Ravioli246/Database-Project-2024-Semester-Spring/README.md

 ![Shelves with the highest number of books in all archives](functions/screenshots/function4-usage-jerry.jpg) **Caption**: We see Jerry, Employee B, has many assignments because he took all the assignemtns from Stacey

-All the code and screenshots for functions can be found in the “functions” folder of the main repository.
+All the code and screenshots for functions can be found in the “Functions” folder of the main repository.